marfarma/cms-tree-page-view/readme.txt

 == Changelog ==

 = 0.5.2 =
-- you chould get an error if used togther with the "Simple Fields" WordPress plugin (yes, I used the same function name in both plugin!
+- you could get an error if used together with the "Simple Fields" WordPress plugin (yes, I used the same function name in both plugin!
 Fool me twice, shame on me.)

 = 0.5.1 =
 - forgot to add styles to svn